whiteHatpro/flutter_music_plugin/README.md

 A music player flutter plugin that uses the native api to show the currently playing track with cover image and controls.

+**This plugin is still in development.
+The Android implementation is not finished yet.**

 > **Warning**: This plugin is written in Swift and Kotlin, so make
 > sure your project is setup to compile these languages.
 >